GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/interacting-with-external-services-via-webhooks/en.md

 # Interacting with external services via webhooks

-A webhook is an HTTP-based callback function that an external service calls when it produces an event, passing a payload of data along with it.
-Webhooks enable these different webapps and services to communicate with each other.
+A webhook is an HTTP-based callback function that an external service calls to notify of some event, passing a payload of data along with it.
+Webhooks enable different webapps and services to communicate with each other.

 Some examples of services invoking webhooks include:

-- GitHub, when a repository has a new release
+- GitHub, when a repository has a commit pushed
 - Dropbox, when a document is updated
 - WooCommerce, when an order is added
 - Microsoft Teams, to receive rich text messages and post in public channels